yaouf/mt/backend/git-best-practices.md

 (https://gist.github.com/karmenatwork/e0dbe33e1c553e1a998839737c8c799a)

-We have two branches main and staging; no direct modifications are made to these.
+We have two branches main and develop.

 - **main**: contains code that's currently run in production.
-- **staging**: contains code for the upcoming release to production.
-Deployed to cloud for testing, and is the branch where all development code is merged into.
+When code in the develop branch is ready to be deployed to production, all of the changes should be merged into main and then tagged with a release number.
+This code will go through a QA environment before being deployed to production.
 - **develop**: where development code is pushed, and is the branch where all feature branches are merged into.
-The main branch is considered ***origin/develop*** and it is the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.
-As a developer, you will you be branching and merging from staging.
+  The main branch is considered **_origin/develop_** and it is the main branch where the source code of HEAD always reflects a state with the latest delivered development changes for the next release.
+As a developer, you will you be branching and merging from develop.

-Consider ***origin/main*** to always represent the latest code deployed to production.
+Consider **_origin/main_** to always represent the latest code deployed to production.
 During day to day development, the main branch will not be interacted with.

 ## Branch Naming Convention

 We branch out from the latest development branch; and branches are named in this pattern:

     <branch-author>/<branch-type>/<branch-name>

 ### branch-author

     <autor name or initial> is for maintaining a point-of-contact context.

 easily to group/search using Git's pattern matching options.